FEE Internship Scheme

 Building the next generation of sustainability professionals

-Eco-Campus is pleased to offer the FEE Structured Internship Scheme, providing students and early-career professionals with a unique opportunity to gain hands-on experience in Education for Sustainable Development (ESD) within one of the world’s leading environmental education networks.
+Eco-Campus is pleased to offer the FEE Internship Scheme, a structure providing students and early-career professionals with a unique opportunity to gain hands-on experience in Education for Sustainable Development (ESD) within one of the world’s leading environmental education networks.

 As part of the newly restructured Eco-Campus programme, this internship scheme has been designed to support young professionals to develop the green skills, professional competencies, and systems-level understanding needed to drive sustainability in education, policy, organisations, and industry.